Colonel James Walker: Military service

-NWMP
+North-West Mounted Police

-Walker was a major in 1873 when he took gunnery instruction at Kingston and drew the attention of Lieutenant-colonel George Arthur French.
-Able to handle both men and horses, French convinced Walker to become one of the original commissioned officers of the North-West Mounted Police.
+In 1873 while taking gunnery instruction at Kingston, he drew the attention of Lieutenant-colonel George Arthur French, a founder of the North-West Mounted Police due to his effectiveness at handling both men and horses, French convinced Walker to become one of the original commissioned officers of the North-West Mounted Police.
 He was taken on with the rank of sub-inspector in 1873.
 Walker took part in the famous March West in 1874 which paved the way for European settlement of what is now Saskatchewan and Alberta.
 He was promoted to Superintendent in 1876 and returned east to help recruit for the force.
 He took new recruits to Battleford, Saskatchewan to build a fort and escort treaty commissioners.
 He successfully defused a confrontation with the Cree, without using violence, and was instrumental in negotiating Treaty 6.

-Walker's reasonable treatment of the First Nations population gained him disfavour in Ottawa but was instrumental in keeping the peace with white settlers.
-He drew criticism for supplying food to hungry indigenous people in advance of their official rations.
+Walker's reasonable treatment of the First Nations population gained him disfavour in Ottawa but was instrumental in keeping the peace between those peoples and the white settlers.
+Some criticized him for supplying food to hungry indigenous people in advance of their official rations.
 The natives referred to him as Pee-tee-quack-kee, "the Eagle that protects."